snapshot-labs/snapshot-docs/space-handbook/most-common.md

 :zap: [**Validation strategies**](../user-guides/strategies/validation-strategies.md) are a way to define who is allowed to vote on a proposal or create a new one.&#x20;

 {% hint style="info" %}
-All spaces are now **required to use Proposal Validation** in order to minimise the risk of malicious proposals.
+All spaces are now **required to use Proposal Validation** in order to minimize the risk of malicious proposals.
 You can read more about this requirement [here](../user-guides/spaces/settings.md#proposal-validation).
 {% endhint %}

 You can also configure a Validation strategy for voting.
 The combination of Voting Strategies and Voting validation allows you to achieve high customization of your governance process.
 How?
 Let's go through a couple of possible scenarios: